-As I commented about The Beatles 1962-1969 From Liverpool to Abbey Road by Ernesto Assante in my 2019 books blog post, you can never have too many Beatles books.
+As I commented about The Beatles 1962-1969 From Liverpool to Abbey Road by Ernesto Assante in my Bedside Books blog post, you can never have too many Beatles books.
 Alistair Taylor's memoir provides unique insights for fans of the Fab Four from the man who witnessed their signatures on the Brian Epstein contracts at the start of their stellar careers.
 And who Allen Klein sacked at the end.
-Another perfect book to dip in and out of, while I juggled other books.
+Another perfect book to dip in and out of while I juggled other books.

 Tall And True is an online showcase and forum for writers, readers and publishers.

 Did I have a favourite book for 2020?
 Well, among the sixteen I juggled, dipped in and out of, and read from cover to cover in 2020, two were my standout favourite books.